-Turn and Be Heard[This article is part of the series, Turntables]
+Turn and Be Heard[This article is part of the Turntables series]

 It has been an encouragement to read the comments made about the Turntables series this week.
 The feedback has been great.
 Some have told me they will refer back to these articles later because they found good exposition in them.
 What a blessing that is for me to hear.
 That builds me up.
 Knowing this series is able to help others affirms this was a successful series.
 And it’s not even over with yet!
 Thankful for all the feedback on the series and its teaching.

 This article is the final piece of the series.
 I must admit, it was a stretch for me to publish seven 1000-word articles in a week in addition to the other platforms I write for, but we did it!
 The challenge was good for me.
-If I could dream out loud for a second, it would be awesome, I think, to do more series like this.
-The topics could range.
+If I could dream out loud for a second, it would be awesome to create another series after this.
+We’ll see!
 Needless to say, I enjoy discussing theology more than anything else.

 To wrap it up, I would like to discuss how prayer and repentance work together.
 As discussed, repentance is a popular theme throughout Scripture.
 Prayer is too.
 Why not bridge the gap and show they even work together?
 We can easily differentiate prayer and repentance, but they are not far apart.
 In fact, our repentance directly affects our prayer.
 Here is one place the Bible agrees.